openapi-ui/openapi-ts-request/README-en_US.md

 ## Mock

 currently using [mockjs](http://mockjs.com) to generate mock data, the mocks file startup needs to rely on [@umijs/server](https://umijs.org/docs/guides/mock), we will look for other solutions later to achieve a better mock experience

+## Adapt to uniapp

+it is recommended to use a custom request function to adapt to uniapp. you can also use the `@uni-helper/axios-adapter` adapter. for details, see [issue#46](https://github.com/openapi-ui/openapi-ts-request/issues/46)

 ## Contribute